-In November 2021, an unknown terrorist group attempted to assassinate then Iraq's prime minister, Mustafa al-Kadhimi, in a drone strike.
+Iran-backed militias in Iraq subsequently increased their violent activities to intimidate and coerce their political opponents.
+In November 2021, an unknown terrorist group attempted to assassinate Iraqi

+Prime Minister Mustafa al-Kadhimi in a drone strike.
 AAH claimed that the attack was "fabricated."
 However, Reuters reported that two Iraqi security officials, speaking on condition of anonymity, said that the attack was carried out by both Kataib Hezbollah and AAH.
-One of the officials noted that the drone was designed in the same way as other Iran-made drones that were used to attack US forces in Iraq earlier in the year as a "quadcopter" carrying a projectile with high explosives.

 The statements of these officials indicated that Iran probably supplied the weapons used in the assassination attempt.
 Ambassador Nathan Sales of the Counter Extremism Project claimed that the failed drone strike "appears to have Tehran's fingerprints all over it."
-The Iranians condemned the assassination attempt, and some analysts ask whether the attack is an indication that Iran is "losing some of its grip on Shi'a militias in Iraq."
-The prime minister was not harmed in the attack, but had the "assassination been successful, [it would have resulted in] a potential full-blown intra-Shi'a conflict," said Raad Hasan, a Baghdad-based Iraqi political analyst.